 Spencer R. Moore

-Commissioner Moore’s 20-year career in state government includes 14 years with the Governor’s Office of Highway Safety (GOHS).
+Commissioner Moore has more than 25 years in state government including 14 years with the Governor’s Office of Highway Safety (GOHS).
 He served his last six years at GOHS as Deputy Director and became a leading expert in highway traffic safety initiatives.

 As Commissioner of the state’s driver’s education, testing and licensing agency, Moore guides approximately 1,000 team members and manages an operating budget in excess of $80M.

 Walk into any of DDS’ 67 Customer Service Centers (CSC), and you will find the very best customer service that the state offers.
 It is fitting since, in most instances, DDS is the very first interaction that new Georgia residents will have with state government.
 On average, Driver Examiners service approximately 3.9 million customers face-to-face annually.